Afghanistan: Deadly blast rocks Kabul Shiite neighborhood – DW – 08/11/2024

 What do we know about the location of the blast?

-The neighborhood in question in the west of the capital is home to many Shiite Muslims – an historically persecuted minority in Afghanistan.
+The neighborhood in the west of the capital is home to many Shiite Muslims — a historically persecuted minority in Afghanistan.

 There was no immediate claim of responsibility for the bombing, which took place around 4 p.m. local time (1130 GMT), but Shiites have frequently been a target for the so-called Islamic State (IS) terrorist group, which considers them heretics.